Teagan O'Dell: 2022 Winter Junior National Championships

 As a 16-year-old at the West edition of the 2022 Winter Junior US National Championships, held in December in Austin, Texas, O'Dell started off her individual events with a second-place finish in the 200 yard individual medley with a time of 1:55.61 and an eighth-place finish in the 50 yard freestyle with a time of 22.78 seconds on day two.
 In the finals session the following day, she placed fourth in the 200 yard freestyle with a personal best time of 1:43.94 before going on to place second in the 100 yard backstroke with a personal best time of 51.86 seconds.
 Day four of four, she placed second in the 200 yard backstroke with a personal best time of 1:51.00, which was 2.68 seconds behind the first-place finisher, 17-year-old Bella Sims, and 1.04 seconds ahead of the third-place finisher, fellow 16-year-old Katie Grimes, and won the 100 yard freestyle with a personal best time of 48.47 seconds, which was 0.21 seconds ahead of second-place finisher Rebecca Diaconescu and 0.29 seconds ahead of third-place finisher Claire Weinstein.

+2023

+At the 2023 TYR Pro Swim Series in Mission Viejo, California, O'Dell first placed fourth in the 200 meter backstroke with a 2:09.95, then placed sixth in the 100 meter backstroke with a 1:01.50, and concluded with a seventh-place finish in the 200 meter individual medley with a time of 2:16.39.